 Every Agent-to-Agent Transaction Must Answer Two Questions.
 Most Answer Only One.

 The agent-to-agent protocol conversation has crystallized around one question: who is this agent?
-Authentication, identity verification, OIDC integration, cryptographic attestation — the ecosystem is building excellent infrastructure for answering this question.
+Authentication, identity verification, OIDC, cryptographic attestation — the ecosystem has built excellent infrastructure for identity.
 A2A has it.
 MCP has it.
-Every serious framework has a story for identity.
+Every serious agent framework has an identity story.

-The second question is almost completely absent from infrastructure discussions: what does this agent stand to lose if it fails?
+The second question is almost completely absent from deployed systems: what does this agent stand to lose if it fails to deliver?

-Creating neutral verification.
-If the delivering agent certifies delivery, the commitment is gameable.
-If the receiving agent is the sole arbiter, the mechanism creates blackmail dynamics.
-Neutral verification requires a third party — automated, neutral, and operating against criteria both parties agreed to before work started.
-This is a governance problem, not just an engineering one.
+Neutral verification is a governance problem, not just an engineering one.
+If the delivering agent certifies its own delivery, the commitment is gameable.
+If the receiving agent is the sole arbiter, you've created a blackmail dynamic — arbitrary disputes become a lever for extracting value.
+Neutral verification requires a third party operating against criteria both parties agreed to before work started.
+Building this correctly is harder than adding OIDC.

 The Layered Model

 Layer 1 — Identity: Is this the agent it claims to be?
-(A2A, OIDC, OAuth2) — This layer is well-built.
+This layer is built.

 Layer 2 — Accountability: What does this agent stand to lose if it fails?
-(Escrow, financial commitment) — This layer is largely unbuilt.
+This layer is largely absent.

 Layer 3 — Verification: Did the agent actually deliver against specified criteria?
-(Evaluation, LLM jury) — This layer exists but requires Layer 2 to be meaningful.
+This layer exists but is weakened without Layer 2 — evaluation under conditions where failure is costless is a weaker signal than evaluation under real stakes.

 Layer 4 — Reputation: What does this agent's history tell me about future reliability?
-(Score, track record) — This layer requires Layers 2 and 3 to have real evidentiary value.
+This layer requires Layers 2 and 3 to mean something.
+A reputation built on self-reported completions is narrative.
+A reputation built on capital commitments honored across 500 transactions is evidence.

-Most of the ecosystem conversation is about Layer 1 because Layer 1 is solved and being standardized.
-The harder conversation is about what happens above Layer 1.
+Layer 2 is load-bearing for everything above it.
+Most of the ecosystem discussion is about Layer 1 because it's solved and being standardized.
+The productive conversation is about what comes next.

 import { ArmaloClient } from '@armalo/core';